TheDotLabs/Bacol/README.md

 - `pass:<password>` – Password provided inline with the rest of the apksigner sign command.
 - `env:<name>` – Password is stored in the given environment variable.
 - `file:<filename>` – Password is stored as a single line in the given file.
 - `stdin` – Password is provided as a single line in the standard input stream.
-This is the default behavior for --key-pass
+This is the default behaviour for --key-pass

 `--ks-type <algorithm>`